IBM/sms-spam-filter-using-hortonworks/README.md

 > **What is IBM DSX Local?** DSX Local is an on premises solution for data scientists and data engineers.
 It offers a suite of data science tools that integrate with RStudio, Spark, Jupyter, and Zeppelin notebook technologies.
 And yes, it can be configured to use HDP, too.

-> **What is the IBM Deployment Manager?** The Deployment Manager is a DSX Local tool that provides users the ability to create and train machine learning models.
-Users can also deploy their models to make them available to a wider audience.
+> **What is the IBM DSXHI?** DSX Hadoop Integration Service (DSXHI) is a service that can be installed on a Hadoop edge node to allow DSX Local Version 1.2 or later clusters to securely access data residing on the Hadoop cluster, submit interactive Spark jobs, build models, and schedule jobs that run as a YARN application on the Hadoop cluster.

 This repo contains